MobileFirst-Platform-Developer-Center/PinCodeCordova/README.md

  The PinCodeAttempts Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.

 2. From a command-line window, navigate to the project's root folder and run the commands:
+ - `cordova platform add` - to add a platform.
  - `mfpdev app register` - to register the application.
  - `mfpdev app push` - to map the `accessRestricted` scope to the `PinCodeAttempts` security check.

-3. Back in the command-line:
- - Add a platform by running the `cordova platform add` command.
- - Run the Cordova application by running the `cordova run` command.
+ - `cordova run` - to run the application.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0